WinVector/WVExamples/website/notes/installation.md

 1. Install Node.js -  https://nodejs.org/en/download/.

-This installs `npm`, which is what you need to run the site generator.
+This will also install `npm`, which is what you need to run the site generator.
+Make sure to install the **LTS** (long term support) version.
+Other (newer) versions have not yet been tested with `npm`.

 2. Clone the website repo **main branch only** -
 ```